Few people of the Verge actually want war. Yet war is an ever-present threat.

 All too often, a Squirm wormhole lands out in the middle of nowhere on a continent with only a few small outposts.

-Because they cannot always rely on wormhole transport, the RS makes extensive use of mechanized and air-mobile units to get where they need to go.
+Because they cannot always rely on wormhole transport, the RA makes extensive use of mechanized and air-mobile units to get where they need to go.

 Direct-fire warfighting machines usually mount a combination of needle weapons for piercing material armor and lasers for shooting through deflectors.
 The lasers also serve a defensive role in shooting down incoming lightly armored projectiles and aircraft.
 Some of the battle robots will switch out the needle gun for a rocket launcher, in order to provide additional capabilities for the squad.